-Serums should be used after cleansing, but before moisturizing—although if you have oily skin, you can get away with using a serum as a stand alone product.
+Serums should be used after cleansing but before moisturizing—although if you have oily skin, you can get away with using a serum as a stand-alone product.

-How to use a serum
+How to Use a Serum

-Put a few drops in the palms of your hands and gently pat the serum onto your face (rubbing it in a little won't cause wrinkles, skin needs stimulation to strengthen and it doesn’t hurt elasticity) until it’s absorbed.
-Once the serum is completely dry and absorbed, follow with your favorite moisturizer to seal in those active ingredients so it can work its magic.
+Put a few drops in the palms of your hands and gently pat the serum onto your face until it's absorbed.
+Even rubbing it in a little won't cause wrinkles; skin needs stimulation to strengthen, and it doesn’t hurt elasticity.
+Once the serum is completely dry and absorbed, follow with your favorite moisturizer to seal in those active ingredients and let it work its magic.

-It's cost-effective, totally customizable for your own skin, and as easy as mixing a few oils together.
-Learn how to make a DIY face serum that tackles various skin issues, from acne to fine lines, and everything in between.
+It's cost-effective, totally customizable for your skin, and as easy as mixing a few oils.
+Learn how to make a DIY face serum that tackles various skin issues, from acne to fine lines and everything in between.

-First, pick the right face oil
+First, pick the right face oil.

 Think about your face type.
 Is your skin oily or dry?
 Are you battling acne or redness?
 This guide can help you pick the right face oil for your skin type.

-To address acne you need a serum that can penetrate congested pores and soothe inflamed skin.
-This face serum for acne uses jojoba, hemp seed or grapeseed oil, three oils that are ideal for acne-prone skin, even when you have a breakout.
+To address acne, you need a serum that can penetrate congested pores and soothe inflamed skin.
+This face serum for acne uses jojoba, hemp seed, or grapeseed oil, three oils that are ideal for acne-prone skin, even when you have a breakout.

-You can also combine rosehip with another rich oil pumpkin seed if you're looking for a repair serum to hydrate scars or address discoloration.
+You can also combine rosehip with another rich oil like pumpkin seed if you're looking for a repair serum to hydrate scars or address discoloration.
 Keep any product with rosehip oil in the fridge to increase its lifespan, and treat yourself to a refreshing serum every day.

-If you want to skip oil altogether you can combine glycerin, a natural humectant, with aloe vera.
+If you want to skip oil altogether, you can combine glycerin, a natural humectant, with aloe vera.
 Your face will feel soft and pampered but not unpleasantly greasy.

-You can make a vitamin C serum with a vitamin C powder like L-ascorbic acid or ascorbic acid powder, or you can use camu camu powder, the plant with the highest level of natural occurring vitamin C, if you don't mind a grittier texture.
+You can make a vitamin C serum with a powder made from the vitamin, like L-ascorbic acid or ascorbic acid powder, or you can use a powder from camu camu, the plant with the highest level of naturally occurring vitamin C [source] if you don't mind a grittier texture.

 Basic Homemade Natural Face Serum Recipe

-—1 tablespoon of carrier oil
+—1 tablespoon carrier oil